Skip to main content

 1. Choose this sample in the reference app

-2. Test the custom audio source
+3. Test custom audio and video source

 Reference